 On campus housing in the MSI dormitory in Port Aransas is available.
 Dorm includes a student lounge with table, seating area, refrigerators, microwaves, and hot plates.
-Room and board $400.
-Breakfast, lunch, and dinner (to be picked up between 4:00 and 4:30 pm) in the MSI Cafeteria Monday through Friday only.
-For weekends and holidays, the cafeteria will be closed.
-However, the Dorm student lounge includes a table, seating area, refrigerators, hot plates, and microwaves for your use.
-Each student is required to sign a rental agreement and pay a $400 deposit due along with the $400 rent by the first day of class (May 2, 2023).
-Check-in to dorms is at 4:00 p.m. on May 1, 2023.
-Check-out is at noon on June 1, 2023.
+Room and board $400/mo.
+Breakfast, lunch, and dinner will be served in the MSI Cafeteria Monday through Friday only.
+The cafeteria will be closed on weekends and holidays.
+Dinner needs to be picked up by 5:00 pm.
+If you will be picking dinner up after 5:00 pm, contact security to let you into the cafeteria.
+If you have special dietary needs, please let This email address is being protected from spambots.
+You need JavaScript enabled to view it. and This email address is being protected from spambots.
+You need JavaScript enabled to view it. know and they will try to accommodate you.
+However, please note, that we do not have a registered dietitian on campus so there are no guarantees.
+Each student is required to sign a rental agreement and pay a $400 deposit due along with the $400 rent by the first day of class (May 7, 2024).
+Check-in to dorms is at 4:00 p.m. on May 6, 2024.
+Check-out is at noon on June 5, 2024.

 Undergraduate certificate programs encourage students to explore academic areas that support and extend their degree plans (see http://catalog.utexas.edu/undergraduate/natural-sciences/minor-and-certificate-programs/).
 The Marine Science Certificate requires at least 19 semester hours of coursework, some of which may also be used to fulfill degree requirements.
 Undergraduates who complete the certificate requirements in conjunction with their degree requirements or within one year after earning the degree will receive a certificate and recognition on their University transcript.
 A maximum of nine hours in the certificate program may be taken after completion of the undergraduate degree.
 At least six hours of the required coursework in the certificate program must be completed in residence at the University.
 In special circumstances, students may petition the undergraduate advisor in regard to the residency requirements for the certificate.